 Divining rods have adapted for the 21st Century.
 The identifying factors of modem dowsing devices include technobabble, a sleek look, and an outrageous price.
 The most expensive ones run close to $10,000 despite featuring ersatz electronics and no success in independent testing.

 It would be one thing if purveyors were just taking money, but they have also taken lives.
-In Iraq, dowsing rods were modernized for the War on Terrorism and rebranded as bomb detectors.
-Desperate and gullible militaries and government gobbled them up.
+In Iraq, dowsing rods were modernized for the War on Terror and rebranded as bomb detectors.
+Desperate and gullible militaries and governments gobbled them up.

 The most infamous was the Alpha 6, which Sam and Joan Tree fastened together with cheap parts from China.
 The assembly was a plastic box without electronic components and a freely-rotating piece of metal passing as an antenna.
 The Trees had essentially reworked a $12 golf ball dowser, attributed life-saving properties to it, and sold it for $25,000.
 They raked in $3 million before being busted.
 It was sold to other audiences as a device for finding lost children.
 It must have been really good at locating juvenile suicide bombers.